Connor Ripley: Swindon Town

 On 3 February 2025, Ripley joined League Two side Swindon Town for an undisclosed fee on a contract to run until the end of the 2024–25 season.
 Manager Ian Holloway had shared starting duties between Jack Bycroft and Daniel Barden before Ripley arrived at the County Ground.
 He impressed at the club and after discussing moving his family closer from Preston to Swindon he was offered a new contract at the end of the season.
-On 6 June, he signed a new two-year deal.
+On 6 June, he signed a new two-year deal, having become a popular player with supporters.

+He called for patience from supporters in February 2026 as he said Swindon's new team needed time to gel.
+By April, he was described as the most important player in the team due to his distribution skills.
+He was an ever-present in the league throughout the 2025–26 campaign, which ended with Swindon outside of the play-off places.
+He was named as Junior Reds Player of the Season, SAS Travel Player of the Season, and Disabled Supporters Association Player of the Season.